IAS 37, decommissioning, processing and storage provisions, nuclear power generation, sensitivities

 Loans to entities outside the Group and other cash investments are shown in the table below:

-(1) Not including €414 millions in uranium inventories at December 31,2021 (€540 million at December 31, 2020).
+(1) Not including €301 million in uranium inventories at December 31,2024 (€307 million at December 31, 2023).

 The breakdown in the change in the cumulative fair value of Synatom’s assets is presented as follows:

-Net income for the period generated by these assets amounted to €228 million in 2021 (negative €31 million in 2020).
+The net gain for the period generated by these assets amounted to €324 million in 2024 (net loss of €184 million in 2023).

 Certain items of plant and equipment, including conventional power stations, transmission and distribution pipelines, storage facilities and LNG terminals, have to be dismantled at the end of their operational lives or at least safely shut down.
 These obligations are the result of prevailing environmental regulations in the countries concerned, contractual agreements, or an implicit Group commitment.
-The most important issue for the Group concerns gas infrastructures in France.
+The most important challenge for the Group concerns gas infrastructures in France.

-In line with the objective of carbon neutrality by 2050, the long-term scenario adopted by the Group, which governs the implementation of its strategy, is one that combines reasonable electrification, i.e. just under 50% of final demand in 2050, with the ambitious development of a diversified range of green gases (biomethane, synthesized e-CH4, natural gas with the Carbon-Capture and Storage process, and pure hydrogen).
-Due to the importance of these green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary and will be essential to provide flexibility to the energy system.
-The adaptation and conversion of these infrastructures to green gas means that they can be used in the very distant future, which means that the present value of provisions for their dismantling is almost zero, except in the specific cases of LNG terminals and non-regulated storage sites.
-Provisions for dismantling LNG terminals and storage sites totaled €402 million at December 31, 2021, compared to €367 million at December 31, 2020.
+Due to the importance of green gases in the French energy mix scheduled for 2050 and beyond, gas infrastructures will remain largely necessary and will be essential to provide flexibility to the energy system.
+The adaptation and conversion of these infrastructures to green gas mean that they can be used in the very distant future, which means that the present value of dismantling provisions is almost zero, except in the specific cases of LNG terminals and reduced operation and non-regulated storage sites mainly in France and Germany, for which provisions for dismantling amounted to €353 million at December 31, 2024 versus €326 million at December 31, 2023.

 The Group and its partner Mitsui announced in November 2016 their decision to close the coal-fired Hazelwood Power Station, and cease coal extraction operations from the adjoining mine from late March 2017.
-The Group holds a 72% interest in the former 1,600 MW power station and adjoining coal mine, which has been consolidated as a joint operation.
+The Group holds a 72% interest in the former 1,600MW power station and adjoining coal mine, which has been consolidated as a joint operation.

-At December 31, 2021, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €251 million.
+At December 31, 2024, the Group’s share (72%) of the provision covering the obligation to dismantle and rehabilitate the mine amounted to €239 million, versus €280 million at December 31, 2023.

 Dismantling and site rehabilitation work commenced in 2017 and focused on: managing site contamination; planning site wide environmental clean-up; the demolition and dismantling of all of the site’s industrial facilities, including the former power station; and ongoing aquifer pumping and designated earthworks within the mine to ensure mine floor and batter stability with a view to long-term rehabilitation into a pit lake.